NUCS349/hw0-setup/README.tex.md

 `hw0-setup` is the name for the environment and it can be replaced for each assignment (e.g. for the next homework, this would be hw1-decision-tree or something similar).
 The name can be whatever you want, just make sure to remember it!

-Once the environment is created you can activate it with:
+Once the environment is created you should activate it with:

 ``conda activate hw0-setup``